 Even though the K5 has a large LCD, it is not exactly easy to program.
 Part of that has to do with the nature of additive synthesis itself, but especially if you have a burnt-out backlight and some sticky buttons, like I do, it makes you start to look for a computer-based alternative.

 There are a couple of very old editors for the Kawai K5, but they are difficult to get up and running, since you need to use Atari ST and MS-DOS emulators.
-For a more modern option, you may find that the Edisyn application by Sean Luke helps a lot.
 I've been programming some patch generator tools for the K5, but they are still in development and for my own experiments, with no stable releases planned.